Skip to content

 Hardware-triggered sequences#

 Just like micro-manager's acquisition engine, the default acquisition engine in pymmcore-plus can opportunistically use hardware triggering whenever possible.
-For now, this behavior is off by default (in order to avoid unexpected behavior), but you can enable it by setting CMMCorePlus.mda.engine.use_hardware_sequencing = True:
+This behavior is on by default, but you can disable it by setting CMMCorePlus.mda.engine.use_hardware_sequencing = False, which may be useful for various debugging or testing purposes:

 from pymmcore_plus import CMMCorePlus